jwheelo1/S22-4820/syllabus.raw.md

 ## Spring 2022

 - Instructor: Prof. Philip Schlump
+- Office: 4081B in the Engineering Building.
+My office is right across the hall from the Computer Science Department Office.
-- Office: Office hours will be online using Zoom.
-M,W,F from 8:00am to 9:00am and by appointment.
-The Zoom link to join will be emailed out to the class.
+- Office: Office hours will be  Tu/Th from 9:25am to 10:50am (immediately following this class) and by appointment.
 - Contact via email (pschlump@uwyo.edu) or (for emergencies only): 720-209-7888 (my cell) and pschlump@gmail.com (personal email).
-- Class Time:  Lectures are online and pre-recorded.
+- Class Time:  08:10 AM - 09:25 AM Building: Agriculture Bldg Room: 1032

 If you call me to set up an appointment, you will need to send me a SMS message first so that I enter your name into my contact list.
 I get 10+ robo-calls a day and